pete-q/ECE228_Project/README.md

 # 1 Download NASA data from the GitHub Battery Dataset or the link below(~170 MB)
 https://phm-datasets.s3.amazonaws.com/NASA/5.+Battery+Data+Set.zip

-# 2 Train + evaluate (reproduces Table 1 in the paper)
+# 2 Train + evaluate
-python run.py --data_dir /Battery_Dataset/
-              --epochs 1000 --batch 256 --seed 420
+Run all blocks of the IPYNB after installing all dependences

 # 3 View results
-open figures/loss_curve.pdf            # macOS; use your OS viewer on other OSes
+Results will be output inside the Jupyter notebook
 ```
 Expected output:
 ```